 While we list out domain based interview questions very soon, first we want to give top 100 general Business Analyst interview questions and Answers.
+I have devided into 3 sections.

 In simple terms a Business Analyst is a facilitator between top level management and Developers / Testers.
 Which means a BA will gather requirements from client or stake holder and understand those requirements, documents those requirements in detail steps and prepares Functional requirement specification (FRS) documents.
 Then those documents will be given to Developer team to start writing coding and Testing team to test the coded application.